amr-salah92/Customers-Segmentation-Analysis/README.md

 2. **Partial December 2011 Data**: Seasonal trends may be underrepresented.
 3. **Country Data**: No standardization applied (e.g., "UK" vs. "United Kingdom").

----

-Let me know if you'd like this exported as a PDF! 📄